Aphrodite of Menophantos: Discovery and subsequent history

 The Camaldolese monks occupied the ancient church and monastery of S. Gregorii in Clivo Scauri.
 It was founded on the slope (clivus) of the Caelian Hill by Pope Gregory the Great around 580.
 The monastery, formerly the villa of his patrician family, was dedicated in honour of the apostle Andrew.
 By the 10th century Gregory's name was appended to that of the apostle, and eventually replaced it.
 The sculpture came into the possession of prince Chigi.
 Johann Winckelmann described this sculpture in his Geschichte der Kunst des Altertums (vol V, ch.
 II).

 Shame vs sexuality

 Recent scholars such as Christine Mitchell Havelock have argued that statues with the Pudica posture illustrated a feminine sexuality rooted in passivity, vulnerability, and shame.
 The hand covering her pudenda may be regarded as an act of external control in ancient Greek mythology and philosophy.
 For example, Aristotle writes of the concept of sophrosyne or the "soundness of mind" in his Rhetoric.
 "This quality was said to come from within a man, but had to be externally exerted from outside in a woman."
-In the Aphrodite of Menophantons, the hand may represent this external control.
+In the Aphrodite of Menophantos, the hand may represent this external control.